MatheusINFO/tasks-api/README.md

 ## Project

 That's my first project using NestJs.
 I will build a simple Crud with authentication to managment my tasks.
-Credits to NestJs zero to hero from Udemy.
+Credits to NestJs zero to hero from Udemy!

 ## Description